diegopacheco/diegopacheco-architecture-library/src/patterns/WEB_HOOK.md

 * **Event-driven architectures**: Triggering actions in response to specific events.

-Webhooks dont require special technology, you can apply with any backend technology that can handle HTTP requests.
+Webhooks do not require special technology.
+You can apply them with any backend technology that can handle HTTP requests.